Foot Pain & InjuriesFoot & Heel Injuries:

 Many factors can lead to the development of a heel injury and pain.
 Causes of heel pain may include:

 Ill-fitting or unsupportive shoes can often add pressure to the heel, plantar fascia, and other parts of the foot.
 Shoes that do not provide adequate cushioning in the heel, forefoot, and support in the arch may add strain or cause misalignment throughout the foot during movement, over working the foot and causing mechanical malfunctions of the foot, such as with pronation.
+Specific shoes and sandals are designed to actually improve foot health.

 Sports and physical activity are often responsible for adding strain the heel of the foot.
 Athletes often want to push themselves during training.
 Unfortunately, this behavior can often lead to injury.
 Injury can be prevented by stretching before and after a workout, wearing supportive athletic shoes, and easing into an exercise routine gradually.